sagartv/diabetes_risk_predictor/README.md

 ## Docker Image on Hub
 Docker Image Pushed to Hub: https://hub.docker.com/repository/docker/sagartv/diabetes_risk_predictor/

-To get this image use: docker pull sagartv/diabetes_risk_predictor:0.0.1.RELEASE
+To get this latest image use: docker pull sagartv/diabetes_risk_predictor:0.0.3.RELEASE

 To run, expand optional settings and provide a Port Number for your system, this will map to the image's port 3000.

 ## TODO:
-Add Tests
+Add Tests *
 Build CI/CD Pipelines
 Deploy on Cloud